-1. A request shall be submitted to Central Construction and Materials Office in Ames, Iowa detailing the location of the fabrication plant and any distribution center(s).
+1. A request shall be submitted to the Construction and Materials Bureau in Ames, Iowa detailing the location of the fabrication plant and any distribution center(s).

 2. Quality control plan/procedures the company has established to ensure material quality and identity through the fabrication process as well as quality control testing.

 3. A typical example of certification documents the mill will furnish.

 4. Copy of an identification list, invoice or bill of materials providing the information identified in the Certification Procedures.